Akrog/cinderlib/docs/topics/backends.rst

-one is the `volume_backend_name` that is the unique identifier that *cinderlib* will use to identify this specific driver initialization, so we'll need to make sure not to repeat the name, and the other one is the `volume_driver` which refers to the Python path that points to the *Cinder* driver.
+one is the `volume_backend_name` that is the unique identifier that *cinderlib* will use to identify this specific driver initialization, so we'll need to make sure not to repeat the name, and the other one is the `volume_driver` which refers to the Python namespace that points to the *Cinder* driver.

-All other *Backend* configuration options are free-form keyword arguments because each driver and storage array requires different information to operate, some require credentials to be passed as parameters while others use a file, some require the control address as well as the data addresses.
+All other *Backend* configuration options are free-form keyword arguments.
+Each driver and storage array requires different information to operate, some require credentials to be passed as parameters, while others use a file, and some require the control address as well as the data addresses.
 This behavior is inherited from the *Cinder* project.

 To find what configuration options are available and which ones are compulsory the best is going to the Vendor's documentation or to the `OpenStack's Cinder